IDS6145-18Spring/assignment-1-practice-designing-models-tjnaylor/README.md

 # Assignment1 - Practice Designing Models (Template)
-(remove: **text between brackets to be removed**)

-> * Participant name: tj naylor
+> * Participant name: TJ Naylor
-> * Project Title: (Title of the problem you are looking and modeling)
+> * Project Title: Smart Meter

 ## General Introduction

-A **smart city** is an urban area that uses different types of electronic data collection sensors to supply information which is used to manage assets and resources efficiently.
+Properly defined a **Smart City** is a city that uses different types of electronic data collection sensors to supply information to manage assets and resources efficiently (Hamblen, 2015).
+For this assignment, a **Smart City** incorporates the following requirements:

+1. Improve/Enhance communities with electronic and digital technologies
+2. Use Information and Communication Technology (ICT) to transform life and working 	 environments
+3. Leverages ICT technology for government systems (Deakin, 2013, p.15).

 ![Image of Smart City](images/smartcity.png)

-(remove: States your motivation clearly: why is it important / interesting to solve this problem?)
-(remove: Add real-world examples, if any)
-(remove: Put the problem into a historical context, from what does it originate?
-Are there already some proposed solutions?)
+Many large cities such as Orlando experience heavy traffic during peak working hours and during major events.
+As a result, parking is often very difficult to find and often requires significant time to find an available parking space.
+Additionally, sometimes you find a parking and subsequently find out the meter is broken.
+If a city is equipped with **Smart Meters**, you can find available parking when you arrive in the area.
+Moreover, you can pay the meter with your smartphone without the hassle of using coins.

 ## Requirements (Experimental Design)

-(remove: You should start by specifying a set of requirements.
-I specified a topic Smart Cities but what exactly does that mean-  you should practice formulating your own set of requirements and an experiment.
-Define a hypothesis of a problem cities face and how a smart city would possibly help alleviate this issue.
-This helps you think about your problem communication and system objectives inputs, functions, and outputs - they should be clearly specified.)
+My hypothesis is that cities can increase efficiency and reduce its carbon footprint by incorporating **Smart Meters**.
+They alleviate the hassle of drivers searching around the city looking for parking because the smart meter sensor communicates with an application and signals when it is vacant or occupied.
+It also identifies when a meter requires maintenance.
+It reduces the government work force because it takes less coins and thus requires fewer people to check the meter to collect the coins.
+If a city wants to be ambitious it could include charging stations for vehicles.
+The “smart meter” requirements are included below.

+1. Equipped with sensor to signal occupancy of the meter through an app and provide analytics to the city government.
+2. Provide at least three different payment options (coins, credit, mobile pay).
+3. Use digital interface to communicate applicable data.
+4. Power itself through solar.
+5. Metal frame to endure wear and tear.

 ## Smart City (My Problem) Model

-(remove: add a high-level overview of your model, the part below should link to the model directory markdown files) (remove: Look at the [**Object Diagram**](model/object_diagram.md) for how to structure this part of Part 2 for each diagram.
+(remove: Look at the [**Object Diagram**](images/Objectdiagram1.png) for how to structure this part of Part 2 for each diagram.
 Only the Object diagram has the template, the rest are blank. )

-* [**Object Diagram**](model/object_diagram.md) - provides the high level overview of components
+* [**Object Diagram**](images/Objectdiagram1.png) - provides the high level overview of components
 * [**Class Diagram**](model/class_diagram.md) - provides details of (what are you providing details of)
 * [**Behavior Diagram**](model/behavior_diagram.md) - provides details of (what are you providing details of)
 * [**Agent / User case** (if appropriate)](model/agent_usecase_diagram.md) - provides details of (what are you providing details of)